Corporate Bodies: Problems Associated With Access Points and Cross-References

 Additions, Omissions, and Modifications

-This section in the rules for the establishment of headings for corporate bodies is needed to clarify certain corporate names, and to maintain consistent structure in the catalogue.
+The Additions, Omissions, and Modifications section establishes the rules for corporate body headings, and is needed to clarify corporate names and to maintain consistent structure in the catalogue.
 Rule 24.4A1 states that cataloguers are to "make additions to the name of a corporate body...if the name alone does not convey the idea of a corporate body" (AACR2 1988,450).
-For instance, the rock group U2 would be stated U2 (Musical Group), and the famous ship The Norma and Gladys would appear as Norma and Gladys (Ship).
+For instance, the rock group U2 would be catalogued as U2 (Musical Group), and the famous ship, The Norma and Gladys would appear as Norma and Gladys (Ship).
 Additions are also made when two or more bodies have similar names or the same name, as often happens with local chapters of political parties, government agencies, hospitals, schools, and churches, for example.
-A chapter of the National Committee on the Status of Women has groups all across the world, and so, a geographic location must be added for clarification, just as schools called Ridgemont High need a locator added.
-Cataloguers need to add a word or a phrase to make these unique and consistent headings for access.
-Also routinely added are dates to help distinguish two or more bodies, when a place name cannot easily differentiate them (AACR2 1988,453).
+A chapter of the National Committee on the Status of Women has groups all around the world, so a geographic location is added for clarification, just as schools called Ridgemont High need a locator.
+Cataloguers add a word or a phrase to make unique and consistent headings for easier access.
+Dates are also routinely added to help distinguish between two or more bodies, particularly when a place name is not enough to differentiate them (AACR2 1988,453).

-Omissions are commonplace in the cataloguing world for obvious reasons.
-Many names for corporate bodies begin with the articles 'the' or 'a', and therefore, these words should not be included in a heading because they do not act as good access points.
+Omissions are commonplace in the cataloguing world.
+Many names for corporate bodies begin with the articles 'the' or 'a', and therefore, are excluded from headings because they do not act as good or unique access points.
 Unless a heading is to file under an article, omit it (AACR2 1988,453).
 Instead of The Citadel, use Citadel; for A Brother's Touch, omit the article (Swanson 1990,49).
-The previous example of The Norma and Gladys would appear as Norma and Gladys in an AACR2 heading.
+The example of The Norma and Gladys would appear as Norma and Gladys in an AACR2 heading.
 Citations of honours, and terms indicating incorporation are required omissions of AACR2.
 To illustrate, if a publication has the name Sears Canada, Inc., abbreviate it to Sears Canada.

 What To Do About Conference Proceedings

 To catalogue the wide variety of conference proceedings, AACR2 has developed very complex rules that are difficult to master.
-In Coping with Conference Proceedings, Barbara L. Berman says they are a necessity, but puts forward the argument that most of the problems result from a lack of understanding of the rules, changes in cataloguing practices, and local policies (Berman 1990,19).
-All make for inconsistencies in the database and access problems.
+In Coping with Conference Proceedings, Barbara L. Berman says they are a necessity, but argues that most of the problems result from a lack of understanding of the rules, changes in cataloguing practices, and local policies (Berman 1990,19).
+All make for inconsistencies in the database and cause access problems.
 AACR2 defines conferences as:

 Meetings of individuals or representatives of various bodies for the purpose of discussing and/or acting on topics of common interest, or meetings of representatives of a corporate body that constitute its legislative or governing body (AACR2 1988,313).

-A conference must have a name that is predominately displayed on the title page of an item to be given main entry qualification (Clack 1990,135), with capitalization a criterion.
-For example, it would not be acceptable to find "a symposium on health".
-Many kinds of publications come from conferences, with more than one variety coming from the same conference (Berman 1990,20).
+A conference must have a name predominately displayed on the title page of a document to qualify for main entry status, with capitalization a criterion (Clack 1990,135).
+For example, it would not be acceptable to find "a symposium on health."
+Conferences generate many different kinds of publications, with possibly more than one type coming from the same conference (Berman 1990,20).
 Each item may have to be catalogued differently.

 Consequently, most catalogues now contain records for conference proceedings not only under the name of the conference, but also under the name of the body which held the conference, under the name of the body subdivided by a term such as Conference or Meeting, under the place where the conference was held, and under the title of the publication.
 The variations depend upon the time at which the records were created, and they reflect different conceptions of corporate authorship in itself and in reference to conferences (Berman 1990,22).

-What a tangled web can be woven!
 As with all corporate bodies, conferences go through their fair share of name changes, but there is no search for an official name.
 Cataloguers are encouraged to rely heavily on the title page information, and therefore, use the name found on it (Berman 1990,24).
-The presence of various cataloguing codes, title page variations, multiple records for the same work, and local decisions, are just some of the complications that hamper shared cataloguing and the uniformity needed for international standardization (Cook 1984,252).
+The presence of various cataloguing codes, title page variations, multiple records for the same work, and local practises, are just some of the complications that hamper shared cataloguing, and the uniformity needed for international standardization (Cook 1984,252).

 Conclusion

 It is easy to see why inconsistencies show up in databases and how items can be lost forever.
-It is so dependent on each cataloguer being fully aware of all the rules put forth by AACR2 for corporate bodies, and using them correctly.
-However, not all cataloguers are of equal experience, nor do they have equivalent levels of interest to detail or spend the same amount of time researching sources for the needed answers.
-Libraries need conscientitious cataloguers as a foundation for fulfilling their mission of user satisfaction, and confidence in the provision of good access to bibliographic information.
-It is much harder to meet those standards when dealing with corporate bodies because the rules are so complex, ever-changing, and affected by local cataloguing practices.
-Problems in deciding the role of the corporate body, and whether or not to catalogue conference proceedings as separate entities, which will not shelf together, or keeping some conferences together for the benefit of users are only two of the many decisions that have great implications for the database and repercussions for the future.
+It is so dependent on each cataloguer properly using the complex rules for corporate bodies in AACR2.
+Libraries really need conscientious cataloguers, if they hope to fulfil their mission of providing access to the bibliographic information in their databases, and if they care about increasing user satisfaction.
+It is much harder to meet those standards when dealing with corporate bodies because the rules are so complex, ever-changing, and are affected by local cataloguing practices.
+Deciding the role of the corporate body and whether or not to catalogue conference proceedings as separate entities, which will not shelf together, or keeping some proceedings together for the benefit of users, are only some of the many decisions that can have great implications for a library's OPAC, and repercussions for the future.

 Related Papers